 - Plamen Martinov, BSD CISO

-Benefits Received from Implementing the Framework:
+Benefits from Using the Framework:

 - Aligned security risk expectations across all 23 departments through a risk register aligned to the Cybersecurity Framework Subcategories